Breakfast or a Snack!

-Idli and dosas (a very thin and crispy crepe) are one of South India’s gifts to the world.
+Idlis and dosas (a very thin and crispy crepe) are two of South India’s gifts to the world.
 Delicious and healthy, idlis are traditionally made from the same batter used to make dosas.
 The basic ingredients are soaked rice and urad dal, with a few fenugreek seeds for flavor and to aide with fermentation.
-The rice and dal are soaked separately for about 6 hours or overnight.
+The rice and dal are soaked separately for about 6 hours (or overnight).
 They are then blended to a fine paste and allowed to ferment overnight.
 There are also “instant” idli batter recipes that call for rice flour or roasted semolina (shoji).

 Idlis are made with either a plain or flavored batter.
 Think South Indian coconut, mustard seeds, and curry leaves.
 Even Sichuan idli is a thing.
 The pulses and grains can be changed up to your taste.
 It isn’t uncommon to swap out some or all of the rice for millet, oats, or semolina as an example of just a few of the options.
 Depending on the ingredients you use, you do not need to go through the fermentation step.

-Another way to flavor idlis is to stuff the with masala or chutney.
-Taking some potato curry (dosa masala) or tomato chutney and stuffing into an idli is a popular twist on the idli theme.
+Another way to flavor idlis is to stuff them with masala or chutney.
+Taking some potato curry (dosa masala) or tomato chutney and stuffing it into the idlis is a popular twist on the idli theme.
 It is fun to watch Chef Sanjay Thumma make stuffed idlis five ways.

 Homemade Idli Recipe